 The formulation of nonstarvSurvival implicitly assumes that trout consider all mortality sources in their habitat selection decision.
+However, inSTREAM-SD includes one exception: angler harvest is included as a mortality source, but fish are assumed not to be aware of this risk and not to consider it in selecting habitat and activity.
 This means that the trout are assumed to be aware of all the kinds of mortality in the model and are able to estimate the risk posed by each.
-This assumption seems reasonable for all the mortality sources currently in inSTREAM, but may not be appropriate for some new kinds of mortality that could be added to inSTREAM.
-In particular, angler harvest is a source of mortality that, if added to inSTREAM, might best be represented without including it in nonstarSurvival-i.e., by assuming that trout cannot sense or base decisions on the risk of angler harvest.
+This assumption seems reasonable for all the mortality sources in inSTREAM, except for angler harvest.